-Martin O’Neill - TDC Board Member; Senior Lecturer at the University of York
+Martin O’Neill - TDC Board Member; Professor at the University of York

 Martin works primarily at the intersection of political philosophy, political economy and public policy, and has written on issues including taxation, monetary policy, labour unions, insurance regulation, and responses to climate change.
 His work focuses on both the theory and practice of social justice, and on the justification of different kinds of policy responses to issues of social and economic inequality.